swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 }
 ```

-We expect that future experience with non-escapable types will clarify whether additional lifetime modifiers of this sort are justified.
+We expect that future experience with nonescapable types will clarify whether additional lifetime modifiers of this sort are justified.

 ## Acknowledgements